cu-sanjay/crispy-octo-happiness/README.md

 ## Overview

 Phishing Domain Detection is an intelligent system that uses AI/ML, specifically a Random Forest Classifier, to identify potentially malicious domains that imitate genuine ones.
-This README provides an overview of the project's components, procedures, and progress up to the current stage.
+We are using docker containers such that when user able to check it as a malicious link it should be opened in server side.
+This will create two layer security first one by machine learning model and other one by docker container containers.
+Here we have provided an overview of our project's components, procedures, and progress up to the current stage.

 ## Table of Contents